ocj137/SF-Data/README.md

 San Francisco Data

-San Francisco provides a wealth of data on the city to the public.
-This project is all about exploring this data and modeling interesting relationships with regression.
+San Francisco provides a wealth of data on the city for public sue.
+This project is about exploring this data and modeling interesting relationships with regression.

 Notes on the data

 We have gone through the above website and pulled out a variety of different datasets that we think are particularly interesting.
 Some of the datasets are from external sources as well, but all are related to San Francisco.
 A high level overview of data folders is provided after the project requirements section.